Cypress Creek High School (Wesley Chapel, Florida): Academics

 The school offers Advanced Placement classes, as well as course specialties, termed "Academies", in such subjects as Criminal Justice, where students are introduced to law, forensics, patrol enforcement, and self-defense techniques.
 Business courses include information technology, where pupils become proficient in Word, PowerPoint, and Excel.
 Upon successful completion and examination, students may qualify for Microsoft Office Specialist certification.
 STEM courses also form part of the school's elective curriculum.

 At the school's debut, some students in the highest high school and middle school grades (11th and 8th grades), known as "Pack Leaders", were trained on leadership and peer counseling and placed into classes in the lower grade levels, to help students in those classes.

 Athletics

 When the school opened in 2017, its high school had grades 9-11 only, with no seniors on the football team in the first season.
-It now has a full varsity sports program, including football, soccer, basketball for both boys and girls, track and field, swimming, and baseball.
+It now has a full varsity sports program, including football, soccer, basketball for both boys and girls, track and field, swimming, tennis, golf and baseball.
 A 2,273 sqft weight room is part of the facility, alongside the county's only rubberized track; the nickname is the Coyotes.